vdeshpande-confluent/finserv-flink-workshop/lab1.md

 ```sql
 SELECT COUNT(DISTINCT user_id) AS num_users FROM user_profiles;
 ```
+Noticed a difference in the results between the two queries above:
+This is because user_profiles is a continuous event stream capturing updates for users over time—resulting in multiple records per user.
+However, our goal is to track only the unique set of customers.
+We’ll address this by creating a materialized view in Section 8 to maintain the latest profile per unique user.

-We can try some basic aggregations with the stock catalog records.
+For now let's try some basic aggregations with the stock catalog records.
 For each stock let's detect volatility or price range, find the min and max price for that stock.
 ```sql
 SELECT
   symbol,